• Skip to main content

 Footer

 Stephen Pao is the author of the Time-Restricted blog.
 Following a Type II diabetes diagnosis in 2003, Steve began experimenting with alternative approaches to managing the disease, including prolonged fasting as a complement to a low-carb lifestyle.
+Several years ago, Steve also added a more involved drug program, including Ozempic and Jardiance.
 By day, Steve is a consultant and board advisor to early stage technology companies.
-Steve and his wife are empty nesters, with two college-aged daughters across the country.
+Steve and his wife are empty nesters, with two adult daughters.